 The recorded investment in loans excludes accrued interest receivable and loan origination fees, net due to immateriality.
 For purposes of this disclosure, the unpaid principal balance is not reduced for partial charge-offs.

-The following table presents information related to the average recorded investment and interest income recognized on impaired loans, excluding PCI loans, for the years ended December 31, 2020, 2019 and 2018 (in thousands):
+The following table presents information related to the average recorded investment and interest income recognized on impaired loans for the years ended December 31, 2019, 2018 and 2017 (in thousands):